helloyashsharma/cinema-shuffle/README.md

 - Bearer token validation
 - List recently popular movies
 - Specify year range, genre, rating range and language to search for movies
-- Use local config file for movie search parameters
+- Use and edit local config file for movie search parameters

 ## Requirements